Friedrich Wilhelm Rembert von Berg

-Berg was most notable for his role as the viceroy of Finland and Poland.
-He led Russian military efforts during the Åland War, a minor theater of the Crimean War, and also played a crucial role in suppressing the 1863 January Uprising by Congress Poland; during the uprising, the Poles carried out numerous unsuccessful assassination attempts on him, which led martial law to be consequently declared in Poland.
-Berg also held responsible for improving the economy and industry of Finland and Poland during his time as viceroy.
-As a German, Berg was never keen of the Russification policies introduced in Poland, being opposed to the Pan-Slavism ideology of the Russians and keen towards the foreign policies of Germany.
+Berg is most notable for his roles as the governor-general of Finland and viceroy of Poland.
+During the closing phase of the Crimean War he organised the defence of the principal cities of Finland, and he later played a crucial role in suppressing the 1863 January Uprising by Congress Poland; during the uprising, the Poles carried out numerous unsuccessful assassination attempts on him, which led martial law to be consequently declared in Poland.
+Berg was also credited with improving the economy and industry of Finland and Poland during his time as viceroy.
+As a Baltic German, Berg was not enthusiastic about the Russification policies pursued in Poland, opposed the Russian ideology of Pan-Slavism and remained sympathetic to the policies of the German Confederation.
 Outside of his military career, Berg was also a topographer and geodesist, being one of the founding members of the Russian Geographical Society.
 He died in St. Petersburg in 1874 and was buried in his family estate in Korten, Livonia (in now Pilskalns, Latvia).